rob-jefferson/rob-jefferson.github.io/_posts/2019-07-15-car-park-or-the-country-park.md

 profile: ''

 ---
-Just to manage expectations, this post is about the potential rewards which can be enjoyed through perseverance, rather than a THRILLING read about urban planning.
+Just to manage expectations, this post is about the potential rewards which can be enjoyed through perseverance, rather than a THRILLING read about urban planning or other perhaps more...risqué night time activities .
 If that's what you're here for, sorry to disappoint you.
 If not, read on...

 [Lincolnshire is renowned](https://en.wikipedia.org/wiki/Flag_of_Lincolnshire) for its vast blue skies, bright yellow crops and rich, lush green fields.
 Last Sunday was not showcasing Lincolnshire in this way.
 Dark grey clouds loomed ominously overhead, casting a gloom across the crops.
 Meanwhile, I was clad head to toe in lyrca.
 Not for the hell of it, but as part of the Duckworth Wolds Discovery Macmillan Charity Event.
 It was a 35 mile pedal around the usually [stunning Wolds](https://lovelincolnshirewolds.com/).